TheDevtop/libsexp/readme.md

 ```nim
 proc encode*(input: Exp): string
 ```
-Encode takes an S-Expression object and returns a string that contains the S-Expression representation of the object.
+Encode takes an S-Expression object and returns a string that contains the S-Expression representation of that object.

 ### On type hierarchy